chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/glossary.md

 ---
 title: glossary
 date: 2023-11-27T00:00:00-06:00
-draft: true
+draft: false
 weight: 1
 ---

 # artificial intelligence
 > A field of computer science that seeks to create intelligent machines that can replicate or exceed human intelligence.

 # deep learning
 > A machine learning technique in which layers of neural networks are used to process data and make decisions.